killianobrien/slides/project-talk/planning-referencing.md

  	* In widespread use by many books and journals.
 	* But numeric citations convey no information and require interrupting flow of reading if any information about author or age of work is required.
 	* Reference lists not always sorted alphabetically by author surname.
+	* Requires the use of software to implement in order to avoid manually *renumbering everything*.

 * *Author Date* reference systems use **citations** consisting of author(s) surname(s) and publication year which refer to full **bibliographic** entries which are listed at the end of the text, sorted alphabetically by the (leading) author's surname.
 	* Requires slightly more effort to implement than numeric systems
 	* But citations now convey relevant information
 	* Reduces need to interrupt flow of reading
 	* Reference lists are always sorted alphabetically
+	* Can be implemented manually if needed.

 ## The Harvard Referencing style